cdli-gh/MTAAC/_pages/digital_cuneiform.md

 ## Projects
 - [Machine Translation and Automated Analysis of Cuneiform Languages (MTAAC)](https://cdli-gh.github.io/mtaac/)
-- The Prosopography of the Neo-Assyrian Empire Online (In preparation)
+- The Prosopography of the Neo-Assyrian Empire Online (database in preparation)

 ## Location
 Department of Near and Middle Eastern Civilizations